 RTFH CEO Tamera Kohler

-La Mesa XXXXX

-BACKGROUND: The California Department of Housing and Community Development (HCD) recently awarded RTFH, Encampment Resolution Funding following a competitive grant application process.
+Office of the Governor: Hafsa Kaka

-In June of 2024, RTFH, lead agency for the San Diego Continuum of Care (CoC), in collaboration with the City of Lemon Grove and with support from Caltrans, submitted an application to address unsheltered homelessness along California State Route 94 in Lemon Grove.
-In January of 2025, the State of California awarded RTFH $8.4M to address this need in Lemon Grove.
+BACKGROUND: In June of 2024, The State of California awarded the City of Lemon Grove in collaboration with RTFH, $8.4M inEncampment Resolution Funding following a competitive grant application process to assist the City in addressing persons experiencing homelessness along California State Route 94.

 Lemon Grove Mayor Alysson Snow said: “This is an exciting and unprecedented collaboration between the City of Lemon Grove, RTFH, and the State of California.
 I am optimistic and hopeful as we finally bring the much needed and welcomed resources to our unhoused community members”.